Mistplay/FullStackWebDeveloperChallenge/README.md

 # Full Stack Web Developer Challenge
 ## Task Description
-Your task for this challenge is to create a small search engine comprising of two parts, a web-based user interface and a server component that exposes a REST API which provides search results retrieved from a corpus of text that will be provided to you.
+Your task for this challenge is to create a small search engine comprising of two parts, a web-based user interface and a server component that exposes a REST API which provides search results retrieved from a corpus of text that will be provided to you in `corpus/hemingway.txt`.

 Your submission will be evaluated for conforming to the specifications outlined below as well as code quality (maintainability, scalability, performance etc.).
 You are permitted to use any resources and libraries you wish, however, you should be able to justify design choices in your code.